daggaz/json-stream/README.md

 `json_stream.load()` has two modes of operation, controlled by the `persistent` argument (default false).

+It is also possible to "mix" the modes as you consume the data.

 #### Transient mode (default)

 This mode is appropriate if you can consume the data iteratively.
 You cannot